GammaPi/JitsiMeet-AutoStart/README.md

 ## Credit

-I (proudly?!) generated this project by instructing ChatGPT.
+I (proudly?!) generated this project by instructing ChatGPT and performed code review and some modification.